 Late-Term Abortion: A term used to describe an abortion performed “late” in the pregnancy.
 However, experts do not agree about exactly when that is.
 For some, “late” abortions are those that take place after the 27th week of pregnancy; for others, the 21st week is considered “late-term.”

-Late-term abortions are legal, although states may have restrictions regarding them, but harder to obtain than early abortions.
+Late-term abortions are legal, although provinces may have restrictions regarding them.
+They are harder to obtain than early abortions.

-Latex barriers: Squares of latex (dental dams or condoms) used as protection during oral, vaginal or anal sex between two people to prevent pregnancy or the transmission of sexually transmitted infections (STIs).
+Latex barriers: Squares of latex (dental dams or condoms) used as protection during oral, vaginal or anal sex between two people to prevent pregnancy and/or the transmission of sexually transmitted infections (STIs).